Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Variational Learning and Inference

 to enforce a non-negative $\beta$, where $\eta$ is the associated learning rate and $\hat{\mathcal{R}}^{(i)}$ is an estimate of the data reconstruction term in the $i$-th iteration.
-In the context of the stochastic gradient training, $\hat{\mathcal{R}}^{(i)}$ is estimated using moving average, i.e., $\hat{\mathcal{R}}^{(i)} = (1-\alpha) \cdot \hat{\mathcal{R}}^{(i)}_{batch} + \alpha \cdot \hat{\mathcal{R}}^{(i-1)}$, where $\alpha$ is a prefixed hyperparameter, and $\hat{\mathcal{R}}^{(i)}_{batch}$ is the reconstruction term estimate using current batch data.
-Throughout this paper, we find that setting the values of $\alpha=0.5$ and $\eta = 0.001$ can consistently yield a good model performance.
+In the context of the stochastic gradient training, $\hat{\mathcal{R}}^{(i)}$ can be estimated using a moving average, i.e., $\hat{\mathcal{R}}^{(i)} = (1-\alpha) \cdot \hat{\mathcal{R}}^{(i)}_{batch} + \alpha \cdot \hat{\mathcal{R}}^{(i-1)}$, where $\alpha$ is a prefixed hyperparameter, and $\hat{\mathcal{R}}^{(i)}_{batch}$ is the reconstruction term estimated using current batch data.
+Throughout this paper, we empirically find that setting the values of $\alpha=0.5$ and $\eta = 0.001$ can consistently yield reasonable performance.
 For clarity, we summarize the pseudo code for implementing the learning algorithm with constrained optimization framework in Algorithm \ref{alg_tgpssm2}.
-It is obvious that Algorithm \ref{alg_tgpssm2} admits the same computational complexity as Algorithm \ref{alg_tgpssm1}. \begin{remark} Instead of manually tweaking abstract hyperparameter $\beta$ that implicitly affects the model performance like $\beta$-VAEs, Algorithm \ref{alg_tgpssm2} explicitly adds an additional constraint and updates $\beta$ in a principled way.
-Moreover, unlike the constrained optimization problem modeled in VAEs \cite{klushyn2019learning} that requires $0\le \beta \le 1$ to guarantee a valid lower bound of the model evidence, our constrained optimization problem does not require the upper bound constraint for $\beta$. \end{remark}
+It is obvious that Algorithm \ref{alg_tgpssm2} admits the same computational complexity as Algorithm \ref{alg_tgpssm1}. \begin{remark} Instead of manually tweaking the abstract hyperparameter $\beta$ that implicitly affects the model learning/fitting performance as seen in the $\beta$-VAEs, Algorithm \ref{alg_tgpssm2} leveraging the method of Lagrange multipliers and incorporating a more interpretable constraint, namely the desired data reconstruction quality, enables a more meticulous and principled update of the $\beta$.
+Moreover, unlike the constrained optimization problem modeled in the VAEs \cite{klushyn2019learning} that requires $0\le \beta \le 1$ to guarantee a valid lower bound of the model evidence, our constrained optimization problem does not require setting an upper bound constraint for $\beta$. \end{remark}